The Cost Complexity Problem

 NemoRouter uses a reserve-and-settle pattern:

-- Reserve — Before forwarding to LiteLLM, estimate the maximum cost and reserve that amount from the credit balance using an atomic database operation with
+- Reserve — Before forwarding to the provider, estimate the maximum cost and reserve that amount from the credit balance in a single atomic operation, so concurrent requests can't all spend the same headroom.

-FOR UPDATElocks. - Forward — Send the request to LiteLLM.
+- Forward — Send the request through the gateway to the chosen provider.
 The reservation ensures the balance cannot be spent by concurrent requests.

 Cost Attribution and Observability

-On the provider side, we set body.user to nemo:{org_id} so that provider dashboards (OpenAI Usage, Google Cloud Console) show spend broken down by NemoRouter organization.
-This enables reconciliation between what NemoRouter reports and what providers charge.
+NemoRouter also tags each upstream call so that provider dashboards (OpenAI Usage, Google Cloud Console) show spend broken down by NemoRouter organization.
+This lets you reconcile what NemoRouter reports against what the providers charge.

 The dashboard provides multiple views into cost data: per-model breakdowns, per-key spend, daily/weekly/monthly trends, and exportable CSV reports.
-All cost data flows from LiteLLM's spend tracking — we query it, display it, but never recompute it.
+All cost data flows from the same authoritative source — the per-request cost the gateway computed and reported.

 Handling Edge Cases